-The Leica CL (Typ 7323) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in November 2017 and September 2017.
+The Leica CL (Typ 7323) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2017.
 The CL is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on an APS-C (CL) and an one-inch sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on an APS-C (CL) and an one-inch (RX10 IV) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 20 MP.

-An illustration of the physical size and weight of the Leica CL and the Sony RX10 IV is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Leica CL and the Sony RX10 IV.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (22 percent) than the Leica CL.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.